D-Jeffrey/gedcom-to-visualmap/README.md

 - `Stop` will allow you to abort the Load/ Resolving of addresses without killing the GUI, allowing your to pick different options.
 - Using the left mouse click to select the starting person in (Star)
 - Use the right click on list of people to bring up some known details and how it was geocoded
-- When the people are loaded you can sort by the various columns by clicking on the column
+- When the people are loaded you can sort by the various columns by clicking on the column.
+When the list of people is selected for display it is relative to this starting person, unless you select the `Map all people`
 - You can resize the window (larger or maximized) to see more details about the people.
+- When display people on the HTML map, you can choose to list them as single people, as a group by the last name or by their parent

 ## Output to HTML using folium